 Expanded Paid Sick Leave and Paid Family Leave

-The Act requires employers with fewer than 500 employees to provide two weeks’ worth of paid sick leave if employees are unable to work because they are quarantined, have contracted the coronavirus or have symptoms, are caring for someone with the coronavirus or showing symptoms, or have children attending school that are now closed.
+The Act requires employers with fewer than 500 employees to provide two weeks’ worth of paid sick leave if employees are unable to work because they: Are quarantined, have contracted the coronavirus or have symptoms, are caring for someone with the coronavirus or showing symptoms, or have children attending schools that are now closed.
 These employers will get paid tax credits in return for providing expanded sick leave.

 Those who are self-employed will receive a tax credit in the amount of two weeks’ paid sick leave.